joker-pper/intellij-mpvp-maven/pro/README_en.md

 Support for quickly generating badges for common Maven/Gradle project versions (relying on <span style="color: rgb(255, 76, 65);">shields. io</span> capability).  <span style="color: rgb(255, 76, 65);">Provides common parameter usage for quickly customizing text and colors. </span>Provide support for <span style="color: rgb(255, 76, 65);">groupId+artifactId quick input capability</span>(such as Maven pom configuration or Gradle dependency configuration pasting), and <span style="color: rgb(255, 76, 65);">built-in jump links for commonly used badges</span>(such as version links published to the central repository release jar) and <span style="color: rgb(255, 76, 65);">custom jump links</span> to generate badges for you <span style="color: rgb(255, 76, 65);">Provide certain convenience</span>~

+### Support Project Settings Synchronous

+Automatically synchronize JDK, language level specifications, and other configuration features!
+Whether it's individual development or team collaboration, one person configuration, shared by all!
+(Need to submit configuration to remote repository)<br/>

+Automatically recognize and switch to the corresponding JDK version and configuration, whether in project opening, Git clone, Git branch switching, Git rollback, or other scenarios!!!
+Further unify the team SDK specifications and save the tedious steps and time required for teams or individuals to manually configure IDE environments multiple times!!!  <br/>

 <span style="color: red">Note:</span> To learn more, [please click here for detailed features](../docs/FeaturesDetail_en.md)